nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 ### Official Builds (Catalina/10.15 and newer)

+NOTE: If you are running macOS Monterey, the stable version is currently non-functional.
+You need to use the Nicotine+ development version until the next stable release is ready in early December.
+Download the development version [here](doc/TESTING.html#macos-catalina1015-and-newer).

 A stable macOS installer for Nicotine+ is available on macOS version 10.15 (Catalina) and newer.

 - [Download Installer](https://github.com/nicotine-plus/nicotine-plus/releases/latest/download/macos-installer.zip)  [[SHA256](https://github.com/nicotine-plus/nicotine-plus/releases/latest/download/macos-installer.zip.sha256)]

 ### Homebrew (Mojave/10.14 and newer)

+NOTE: Nicotine+ installed from Homebrew will currently NOT run on Apple M1 Macs due to issues in upstream dependencies.
+Please use the official build above instead.

 On macOS version 10.14 (Mojave), the recommended approach is to install Nicotine+ using [Homebrew](https://brew.sh).